siyul-park/uniflow/docs/debugging.md

 ### Frame

-To view detailed information about the current frame, use this command.
-It allows you to closely inspect the state of the frame that is currently executing.
+Views detailed information about the current frame, allowing you to closely inspect its state.

 ```sh
 (debug) frame